hmemcpy/hmemcpy.com/source/_posts/2014-07-16-how-to-debug-anything-with-visual-studio-and-jetbrains-dotpeek-v1-2.md

 {% asset_img image1.png %}

-You can configure the port and the symbol generation settings in **Tools &ndash; Options**.
+You can configure the port and the symbol generation settings in **Tools - Options**.
 The default address is `http://localhost:33417/`.

-  * In Visual Studio, go to **Tools &ndash; Options**, then navigate to **Debugging &ndash; Symbols**.
+  * In Visual Studio, go to **Tools - Options**, then navigate to **Debugging - Symbols**.
 Add the location of the dotPeek symbol server.

 {% asset_img image2.png %}

 In addition, make sure that **Just My Code** (in **General**) is unchecked, and press OK.
 Some symbols will be loaded, this might take a few moments.

   * Next, we need to set a breakpoint _inside_ the method which we're interested in.
 This can be done with a little-known Visual Studio trick, allowing you to create a breakpoint at any function.
-Go to **Debug &ndash; New Breakpoint &ndash; Break at Function**, and in the dialog enter the fully qualified method name, e.g. `System.Console.WriteLine`.
+Go to **Debug - New Breakpoint - Break at Function**, and in the dialog enter the fully qualified method name, e.g. `System.Console.WriteLine`.

 {% asset_img image3.png %}

 After pressing OK, you'll get a message saying *IntelliSense could not find the specified location.
 Do you still want to set the breakpoint?*.
-It's fine &ndash; press Yes.
+It's fine - press Yes.

   * Finally, start your application with the debugger (F5) and you will stop at the breakpoint!
 You can use all familiar debugging options, such as stepping over/into, watch, autos and the datatip.